For Trucks, Buses and Coaches

 Winter tyre marking

-M+S (also M.S or M&S) has been the widely used marking on winter tyres, stipulated in EU legislation1.
+M+S (also M.S or M&S) has been the widely used marking on winter tyres, stipulated in EU legislation.

-However, M+S remains as a permitted marking, but not legally linked to a minimum guaranteed performance in winter conditions.
-M+S tyres have better snow traction than regular tyres but do not necessarily pass the snow grip threshold legal requirement to qualify for the new three-peak snowflake identification.
+However, M+S remains a permitted marking, but not legally linked to a minimum guaranteed performance in winter conditions.
+M+S tyres have better snow traction than regular tyres, but do not necessarily pass the snow grip threshold legal requirement to qualify for the new three-peak snowflake identification.

 Benefits of winter tyres